-International feedback to Billy Joe’s single releases, Hook Line and Sinker, Holes In My Pocket, A Rose In The Devil’s Garden and Last Night’s Memories, mark these current releases from his debut CD as winners.
+International feedback to Billy Joe’s single releases, Hook Line and Sinker, Holes In My Pocket, A Rose In The Devil’s Garden and Last Night’s Memories, mark these releases from his current CD as winners.
 Along with his unique singing style, Billy Joe offers a magical mix of sing-along tunes, stay-in-your-head lyrics and lush romanticism that takes his worldwide audience from from Ciao to Wow!
 His songs echo the universal yearning for love, passion and commitment.
 In short, listen up, lay back and prepare to enjoy yourself.

 "I Want to Sing Cowboy Songs"

 The dreams of a child are now the reality of a man.
 With the release of his eponymously titled CD, Billy Joe Conor, he has revolutionized America’s love affair with its preeminent style of down home entertainment, Country Music.